Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Multiscale Point Cloud Neural Operator

-Following the lifting layer, the network applies several multiscale point cloud neural layers \eqref{eq:mpcno-layer}.
-For the long-range operator $\bK_{\rm long}$ in \eqref{eq:K_long}, the integrals are evaluated using numerical quadrature on the point cloud.
-For example,
+together with mesh connectivity information and quadrature weights.
+The lifting map $\calP$ is implemented as a pointwise affine map.
+For the long-range operator $\bK_{\rm long}$ in \cref{eq:K_long_surf}, the integrals are evaluated on the point cloud using numerical quadrature \cite{lingsch2023beyond,zeng2025point}.
+For example, a representative Fourier component is approximated by

-where $\dd\Omega^{(i)}$ denotes the quadrature weight (e.g., the local mesh size) associated with the point $y^{(i)}$, precomputed from the point cloud/mesh.
-When the truncated mode number $p$ is modest, the computational cost scales as $\calO(p^d N)$, where $N$ is the number of points and $p^d$ is the number of retained Fourier modes.
-For the short-range operator $\bK_{\rm short}$ in \eqref{eq:K_short}, spatial gradients are approximated using a least-squares method~\cite[Section 3.2]{zeng2025point}.
-Specifically, the gradient $\nabla_{\calD} f(x^{(i)})$ is estimated from the function values at $x^{(i)}$ and a local neighborhood of nearby points; a neighborhood size on the order of $d$ typically suffices to make the local least-squares system well conditioned.
+where $\dd S^{(i)}$ denotes the quadrature weight associated with the point $y^{(i)}$.
+The weights approximate the local arc-length or surface measure and are precomputed from the point cloud or an associated mesh.
+For the short-range operator $\bK_{\rm short}$ in \cref{eq:K_short_surf}, the tangential gradients are approximated using a local least-squares reconstruction~\cite[Section 3.2]{zeng2025point}.
+Specifically, $\nabla_{\calD} g(x^{(i)})$ is estimated from the function values at $x^{(i)}$ and a local neighborhood of nearby points; a neighborhood size on the order of $d$ typically suffices to make the local least-squares system well conditioned.
 Neighbor sets are precomputed from the point cloud or an associated connectivity graph.
-The gradient estimation can be implemented as a single message-passing step with overall cost $\calO(d N)$.
-To mitigate large gradients caused by discontinuities or sharp features in $f$ and in geometric field $n_x$, we replace $\nabla_{\calD} f$ by a smoothed gradient obtained by applying the \texttt{SoftSign} function componentwise:

-The smoothed gradient $\widetilde{\nabla}_{\calD} f$ preserves essential gradient information while providing a robust indicator of sharp local variations.
-We apply the same smoothing strategy to derivatives of the geometric feature $n_x$; specifically, the corresponding term in \cref{eq:K_short} takes the form
+The gradient estimation can be implemented as a single message-passing step.
+The projection map $\calQ$ converts the final latent representation into $d_u$ output channels.
+In this work, it is implemented as a two-layer pointwise multilayer perceptron.

-Overall, the multiscale point cloud neural layers employ traditional numerical discretizations, using numerical quadrature for integration and least squares for gradient estimation.
+Overall, the multiscale point cloud neural operator is formulated at the operator level, as in \cref{eq:NO_architecture}, and is discretized using traditional numerical discretizations: numerical quadrature for integration and local least squares reconstruction for gradient estimation.
 This allows the method to handle varying spatial resolutions, with discretization error controlled by local mesh size rather than by the learning procedure.

-In the final projection layer, we project the hidden representation back to $d_u$ output channels.
-In this work, the projection layer consists of two pointwise linear layers with a nonlinearity: